webgpu/webgpufundamentals/webgpu/lessons/webgpu-optimization.md

   pass.drawIndirect(someBuffer, offsetIntoSomeBuffer);                // indirect
   ```

-  In the indirect case above, `someBuffer` is a 16 byte portion of a buffer that holds
+  In the indirect case above, `someBuffer` is a 16 byte portion of a GPU buffer that holds
   `[vertexCount, instanceCount, firstVertex, firstInstance]`.

   The advantage to indirect draw is that can have the GPU itself, fill out the values.